 The path was purple in the dusk.
 I saw an owl, perched, on a branch.
 Excerpt from “The Owl” by Arthur Sze

-This unique bird with its nocturnal lifestyle and distinct appearance, along with its connection to a variety of legends and folklore, has made it the perfect subject for poets and poetry.
+The owl, with its nocturnal lifestyle, distinct appearance, and its connection to legends and folklore, has made it the perfect subject for poets and poetry.
 Today we are reading owl-inspired poetry by Kobayashi Issa, Alan Watts, Emily Dickinson, and more.

 Owls in Haiku

-In the1800s, the Japanese poet Issa wrote a several owl haiku.
+In the 1800s, the Japanese poet Issa wrote several owl haiku.
 Below are a few examples.

 the owl is happy in his solitude... autumn dusk -Issa